Spenderson/tuneup/README.md

 # TuneUp

-This is the Github folder for collaboration on TuneUp - the system that handles personal car maintenance.
+For collaboration on TuneUp - the system that handles personal car maintenance.

 ### CARD_OBD_1968_2.pdf